luau-lang/luau/docs/syntax.md

 end
 ```

-Note that future versions of Lua extend the Lua 5.1 syntax with the following features:
+Note that future versions of Lua extend the Lua 5.1 syntax with the following features; with the exception of the string literals, these are **not** supported by Luau:

 - hexadecimal (\\0x), Unicode (\\u) and \\z escapes for string literals
-- goto statements
+- goto statements and labels
 - bitwise operators
 - floor division operator (//)
 - \<toclose> and \<const> local attributes

-Luau implements the string literal extensions, but no other features; for details please refer to [compatibility section](compatibility.md).
+> For details please refer to [compatibility section](compatibility.md).

 The rest of this document documents additional syntax used in Luau.